-The ACMQv2 is a self-administered instrument assessing views on the acceptability of 11 different methods of containment for disturbed behaviour to include: Pro Re Nata (PRN) medication, seclusion, manual restraint, time out, intermittent observation, compulsory intramuscular sedation, psychiatric intensive care, mechanical restraint, constant observation, net bed and open area seclusion (Bowers et al. 2004).
-By open area seclusion we mean seclusion in a side room that has been emptied to be used for the purpose of seclusion and may be locked.
-By net bed we refer to a net cage that can be secured on top of a patient bed; a method of containment sometimes used in Eastern Europe (Bowers et al. 2007).
+The attitude to containment measures questionnaire version two (ACMQv2) is a self-administered instrument assessing views on the acceptability of 11 different methods of containment for disturbed behaviour to include: Pro Re Nata (PRN) medication, seclusion, manual restraint, time out, intermittent observation, compulsory intramuscular sedation, psychiatric intensive care, mechanical restraint, constant observation, net bed and open area seclusion (Bowers et al. 2004).
+By open area seclusion, we mean seclusion in a side room that has been emptied to be used for seclusion and may be locked.
+By net bed, we refer to a net cage that can be secured on top of a patient bed; a method of containment sometimes used in Eastern Europe (Bowers et al. 2007b).
 Each listed coercive measure is accompanied by a short description and a visual illustration.
 The participant is asked to rate the acceptability of each method by selecting one response from a five-point Likert scale (ranging from strongly agree to strongly disagree) and to indicate whether he or she has ever used the method of containment (yes or no).